Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Maret 2026 05.44.43 UTC
+- WIB: Kamis, 5 Maret 2026 06.39.04 UTC
-- WITA: Kamis, 5 Maret 2026 06.44.43 UTC
+- WITA: Kamis, 5 Maret 2026 07.39.04 UTC
-- WIT: Kamis, 5 Maret 2026 07.44.43 UTC
+- WIT: Kamis, 5 Maret 2026 08.39.04 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: nature
+Kategori: technology